jeffgore00/jg_ts_react_node_project_skeleton/README.md

 Automated browser tests open a browser and simulate the actions of a user on your web page, such as clicking, typing into fields, and scrolling.

+In the case of this repo, these are fully integrated browser tests: the backend Express server is not mocked.
+Therefore these are highest-level integration tests possible, testing the entire application from the point of view of the user.

 In this repo, these tests are located in the `test-browser` directory and are run with WebdriverIO with the Jasmine framework.

 (Jest is currently not supported by WebdriverIO as an integrated test framework.
 Jasmine, being an ancestor of Jest, is st)

-The `npm run test:browser` script runs the `wdio` WebdriverIO binary with a configuration file as an argument, per its standard usage.
+The `npm run test:browser` script runs the `wdio` WebdriverIO binary ****\_**** with a configuration file as an argument, per its standard usage.
 (The configuration is found in `wdio.conf.ts`.)

 Therefore you can pass any valid WDIO flag to this script, along with a few custom flags listed below.